VIAUAD02/laborok/docs/english/04-android-ui-charts/index.md

     * We can pass two parameters to `PieChartData`:
         - **slices**: This parameter will contain the data, the distribution of the data, and the color of the data.
         - **plotType**: We can use this variable to specify the type of the chart.
 In this case, it will be `Pie` type.
-    * We can pass four parameters to `PieChartData.Slice`, we will only deal with the first three:
+    * We can pass four parameters to `PieChartData.Slice`.
+We will only deal with the first three:
         - **label**: This String will appear on each "slice".
         - **value**: This is the distribution value of the data
         - **color**: This allows us to set the color of each data in the chart.